willolsker/pseudo-url-localhost/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository.
+If you encounter issues or have questions, please file an issue on GitHub.